 Consider this statistic: Every client you lose and replace costs your company 10 times more than retaining that client would have cost.

 That means a data-driven customer retention program can directly affect your ROI.
 But how do you increase customer retention?
 Keep reading for a deeper dive into customer retention strategies and examples you can use to make your business more cost-efficient.
+We also have some tips in the video below!

 And while you’re here, do you want more marketing advice delivered straight to your inbox?
 Subscribe to Revenue Weekly for expert tips twice a month!